Growing Great Garlic

 Winter

-So, come late winter you’ll want to be checking any remaining bulbs closely for green spouts peeking out.
-Once sprouted, you can further preserve by peeling bulbs and freezing.
+Come winter you’ll want to be checking any remaining bulbs closely for green spouts peeking out.
+You can further preserve by peeling bulbs and freezing.
 I freeze whole cloves – easy to slice super thin for meals as I need.
 Some people prefer to mince and freeze.

 I love dehydrating garlic and making homegrown garlic powder!
 This is one of those full circle moments- being able to use garlic I grew in a form that seems so ‘grocery store’ and that will keep for another 6-9 months is one of my favorite things!
 Thinly slice on a mandolin, lay out on dehydrator trays and dehydrate until crispy, then pulverize.
-I used my old Nutri Bullet and it is perfect!
+I used my old Nutri Bullet and it turns out perfect.
+So much more flavor than anything you can buy!

 I hope this has inspired you to start growing garlic, or try some new varieties… you never know when we’ll need to be ready for that vampire apocalypse…